If you’ve ever hopped on a bike and ridden it successfully after a long winter, you’ve experienced the magic of procedural memory.

 - Using a Memory Palace

-If you train your mind to follow particular procedures when faced with certain situations, why wouldn’t that engage your procedural memory?
+If you train your mind to follow particular procedures when faced with certain situations (like speaking in public), why wouldn’t doing so engage your procedural memory?

 Procedural Memory Psychology And Your Identity